edel117/cxs-w13/README.md

 - 108.14.4.174

 Machines within the network can only be accessed by the JumpBox, webservers, and ELK Server.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?
-The ELK VM can be accessed by the JumpBox.

 A summary of the access policies in place can be found in the table below.